jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

 {% imgr Wanderer above the Sea of Fog, Caspar David Friedrich|Caspar_David_Friedrich_-_Wanderer_above_the_sea_of_fog.png|Wanderer above Sea of Fog %}

-Karidian, like a few regimes before him, combines his eugenics theories and authoritarian stance with what amounts to [Romanticism](https://en.wikipedia.org/wiki/Romanticism):  Emotion, individualism, glorification of the past and nature, and so forth.
+Karidian, like a few regimes before him, combines his eugenics theories and authoritarian stance with what amounts to {% wiki Romanticism|Romanticism|en %}:  Emotion, individualism, glorification of the past and nature, and so forth.

 This *might* not be a coincidence.
-I'll talk about this idea in more depth in its own post, someday, but a lot of conflict in Western culture really just boils down to a fight between the rationalism, tolerance, and progress of the [Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment) and the rejection of those ideals bound up into Romanticism.
+I'll talk about this idea in more depth in its own post, someday, but a lot of conflict in Western culture really just boils down to a fight between the rationalism, tolerance, and progress of the {% wiki Age_of_Enlightenment|Enlightenment|en %} and the rejection of those ideals bound up into Romanticism.
 Fascism, at the end of the day, is nothing more than an obsession with stopping Enlightenment ideas...which is one of the reasons it doesn't win.

 But like I said, that's a discussion for another post.